dlvlj/form-generator-vue/README.md

 }
 ```

-In the above example you can see the the field name `amount` and for adding helper field for this field you need to use its name and append `_formHelper` to it, like in the above example.
+In the above example you can see the the `field-config` with **model**:`amount` and for adding helper field for this field you need to use its **model** value and append `_formHelper` to it, like in the above example.
 Now the value of amount will be assigned to the amount_helper and vice versa. **Dont worry this wont go inside infinite loop of assignmet as** `watcher` **is being used**. which triggers on value change only.
-Read officail docs of vue watchers to know more .
+Read official docs of vue watchers to know more .

 setting `required` option to false is recommended for helper fields/component as form will not submit if its value is empty.
 Its also not an essential field/component.

+**slots like `before` & `after`** can also be used for adding helper components in case you dont want to add helpers to `form-config`. **goto Slots => Slots `before` and `after` a component** section

 # Validation
+***
 form-generator-vue comes with a flexible validation engine.

 In `form-config` you can set `activevalidations` property to true if you want validations and see error message while user inputs.
 Set it to false to perform validations on submit click only.
 Default is false.

-`error`, `errMsg` are two props that are passed to your component, these props contains error message string that can be shown to user incase that component isnt validated in form.
+The error prop(**errorMessage** is passed as default) which is passsed the component, it contains the error data that can be shown to user incase that component isnt validated in form.

 By default `form-generator-vue` will check for non empty fields when validating.
-If encounter any empty field then it will set `error`, `errMsg` props with String 'Required'.
+If encounter any empty field then it will set the error prop with String 'Required'.

 check **field-config** for options like `required`(if you dont want validations on a specific field).